Underground, I Love You

 These events often take place in the more remote parts of the city, the remaining spaces that can survive without commercial sponsorship, and where creativity can still breathe freely.

-To be clear, I have nothing but admiration for musicians who play big arenas, for Broadway performers, the incredible Cirque Du Soleil acrobats, or ballerinas at Lincoln Center — they deserve the same recognition my “underground heroes” do.
+To be clear, I have nothing but admiration for musicians who play big arenas, for Broadway performers, the incredible acrobats of Cirque Du Soleil, or ballerinas at Lincoln Center — they are special people, too.
+But the Underground deserves great respect, and it needs to claim an identity independent from the status of underclass.

 Performing in the Underground isn’t just a hobby because it doesn’t make money — there are incredible artists, working hard and constantly improving their craft, and I believe they shouldn’t have to wait for mainstream recognition to feel fulfilled or accomplished.
 They already are.